radareorg/esilsolve/README.md

 Here the state is initialized at the current location with `Xi`, and the value in register x2 is made symbolic with `Xs x2 flag 8`.
 Then the function is run until the return at `0x6f800b0a1c`, avoiding a failure branch at `0x6f800b09c4`.
 If the validation succeeds x0 should be 1 so we constrain it to that value with `Xc x0 1`.
 Then the value of the flag is evaluated, and it turns out to be 0xcafebabe.

 Some other cool uses of the plugin can be seen in the r2con2020 slides in /docs.
-Its also easy to make your own ESILSolve based r2 scripts. `ESILSolve()` without arguments will automatically use the current session when the script is run from r2, just like `r2pipe.open()`.
+Its also easy to make your own ESILSolve based r2 scripts. `ESILSolver()` without arguments will automatically use the current session when the script is run from r2, just like `r2pipe.open()`.
 Its simple to make powerful, generic tools utilizing symbolic execution.

 ### r2frida Integration